Notebook / Backend / 003

 String fullStack = ExceptionUtils.getStackTrace(ex); // full chain as one string

-If you do not want an extra dependency, Spring itself provides NestedExceptionUtils.getRootCause(ex) in the spring-core module — already on the classpath in any Spring Boot project.
+If we don’t want an extra dependency, Spring itself provides NestedExceptionUtils.getRootCause(ex) in the spring-core module, which is already on the classpath in any Spring Boot project.

 In Python

-For logging the full chain, traceback.format_exc() is all you need:
+For logging the full chain, traceback.format_exc() is all we need:

 import traceback